amrlabib/javascript-essentials/hoisting.md

 ---

+### Side note:
+Hoisting is not a feature that we need to use or even looks cool to use, or thats how i think about it, it's just one of the language characteristics, i prefer to always declare varaibles and functions before using them, it's even more readable for those who does not completely understand hoisting.

+---

 ## Summary:
 1. Hoisting is using variables, or functions before declaring them.
 2. Hoisting is applied to declaration not initialization.